-While the SUIT manifest is informed by and optimised for firmware update use cases, there is nothing in the [Information] that restricts its use to only firmware use cases.
+While the SUIT manifest is informed by and optimised for firmware update use cases, there is nothing in the [I-D.ietf-suit-information-model] that restricts its use to only firmware use cases.
 Software update and delivery of arbitrary data can equally be managed by SUIT-based metadata.